isabaca3/PracticalAppAssign5.1/README.md

 # PracticalAppAssign5.1
-This project looked at a containing.
+This project contains an exploration of data looking at coupon usages and how it is affected by various demographics and end users.